RI DAILY

 Living in New York City, Roosevelt Islanders already pay federal, state and local income taxes.
 Per person, the city is the highest taxed in the United States, and second place isn’t close.

-But if you live on this narrow slip of East River rock, you pay all of them plus an extra tax that goes into RIOC‘s bank account.
+If you live on this narrow slip of East River rock, you pay all of that and more.
+You also pay an extra tax that goes into RIOC‘s bank account.

 Without consent and without accountability.